-- A. General Monitoring, Recordkeeping and Reporting Requirements - 5.A.1 The permittee shall install, maintain, and operate equipment and/or institute procedures as necessary to perform the monitoring and recordkeeping specified below.
+- A. General Monitoring, Recordkeeping and Reporting Requirements - 5.A.1 The permittee shall install, maintain, and operate equipment and/or institute procedures as necessary to perform the monitoring and recordkeeping specified below. - (Ref.: 11 Miss.

-- 5.A.2 In addition to the recordkeeping specified below, the permittee shall include with all records of required monitoring information the following: - (a) the date, place as defined in the permit, and time of sampling or measurements; - (b) the date(s) analyses were performed; - (c) the company or entity that performed the analyses; - (d) the analytical techniques or methods used; - (e) the results of such analyses; and - (f) the operating conditions existing at the time of sampling or measurement.

-(Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(b)(1).)

-5.A.3 Except where a longer duration is specified in an applicable requirement, the permittee shall retain records of all required monitoring data and support information for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
-Support information includes all calibration and maintenance records, all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.

-(Ref.: 11 Miss.
+2, R. 6.3.A(3).) - 5.A.2 In addition to the recordkeeping specified below, the permittee shall include with all records of required monitoring information the following: - (a) The date, place as defined in the permit, and time of sampling or measurements; - (b) The date(s) analyses were performed; - (c) The company or entity that performed the analyses; - (d) The analytical techniques or methods used; - (e) The results of such analyses; and - (f) The operating conditions existing at the time of sampling or measurement. - (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(b)(2).)

-5.A.4 Except as otherwise specified herein, the permittee shall submit reports of any required monitoring by July 31 and January 31 for the preceding six-month period.
+2, R. 6.3.A(3)(b)(1).) - 5.A.3 Except where a longer duration is specified in an applicable requirement, the permittee shall retain records of all required monitoring data and support information for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
+Support information includes all calibration and maintenance records, all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit. - (Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3)(b)(2).) - 5.A.4 Except as otherwise specified herein, the permittee shall submit reports of any required monitoring by July 31st and January 31st for the preceding six-month period.
 All instances of deviations from permit requirements must be clearly identified in such reports and all required reports must be certified by a responsible official consistent with 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.2.E.

-(Ref.: 11 Miss.
+2, R. 6.2.E. - (Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 6.3.A(3)(c)(1).)

 5.A.5 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
-Said report shall be made within five (5) days of the time the deviation began.
+Said report shall be made within five (5) working days of the time the deviation began.

+'''

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 6.3.A(3)(c)(2).)

+'''